Rose Jackson

 Rose Butler Jackson is an Australian Labor Party politician serving as a Member of the New South Wales Legislative Council since 8 May 2019.
+Since 5 April 2023, she has been serving in the Minns ministry as Minister for Water, Minister for Housing, Minister for Homelessness, Minister for Mental Health, Minister for Youth, and Minister for the North Coast.
+She is the former Assistant General Secretary of NSW Labor.

-She is a former Secretary of the New South Wales Labor Left faction and the former Assistant General Secretary of NSW Labor.
-Jackson is a left member of NSW Labor calling on the party to legalise cannabis and drug law reform.
+Jackson is a former Secretary of the New South Wales Labor Left faction and associated with the majority hard-left subfaction within Labor Left.

+As a member of the NSW Labor Parliamentary Caucus, Jackson has called on the party to implement drug law reform including the legalisation of cannabis.
 Jackson has also called for strong industrial relations reform, like criminalising wage theft, and criminal justice reform in NSW.

 Early life and education

 Jackson is the daughter of the late Australian Broadcasting Corporation journalist Liz Jackson and film maker Martin Butler.

 Jackson grew up in the Eastern Suburbs of Sydney, attended Newtown High School of the Performing Arts and graduated with a Bachelor of Economic and Social Sciences and a Bachelor of Laws from the University of Sydney.

 Student politics

 Jackson was heavily involved in Labor Left student politics.
 She was originally a member of the Sydney University Socialist Left faction, which was an affiliate of the National Organisation of Labor Students (NOLS).
 In 2005 she served as President of the University of Sydney Students' Representative Council, where she gained national prominence for her part in organising the student campaign against the Howard government's Voluntary student unionism laws.

-In 2006 Jackson successfully advocated to re-unify both major Labor Left student factions, NOLS and the Victorian-based Australian Labor Students, and subsequently became the first National Labor Students President of the National Union of Students.
+In 2006, Jackson successfully advocated to re-unify both major Labor Left student factions, NOLS and the Victorian-based Australian Labor Students, and subsequently became the first National Labor Students President of the National Union of Students.

 After her involvement in student politics, she became the President of Young Labor Left and a member of the Young Labor State Executive.
 During this time she worked as a political staffer for state Minister for Education Verity Firth.